 4) I printed the photos out onto plain paper using a laser printer.
 The laser is key – I knew I was going to soak the images in water and inkjet ink will run.
 Kinkos or Staples can make a laser copy for you if you need.

 5) I dropped the image in some water and, while it soaked, I coated the outside of the PVC pipe with Outdoor Mod Podge.
 I then removed the image from the water and gently ran my fingers down it to remove excess water and then applied it to the pipe using my fingers to smooth out bubbles etc. I decoupaged to seal where the ends of the paper overlapped.
 I did that for each pipe and then set them aside to dry.

 7) I gave the photo-tubes a sealing coat of Outdoor Mod Podge and, when that was dry trimmed away any excess paper from the tops and bottoms.

 8) Next I glued the tubes to the base using E-6000.
 (NOTE: If you didn’t drill the holes in step 6 then just glue the pipes directly to the base.
 I checked and it will work – my suggestion is that you cluster the pipes closer together so they touch each other to provide a little extra stability.)
-After everything has had time to fully dry (24 hours) fill the pipes with water and insert your flowers.
+After everything has had time to fully dry (24 hours) fill the pipes with water and insert flowers into your photo vases.

 Some further thoughts 1) I think next time I will paint the tops of the PVC pipes for a more finished look.
 2) It occurred to me that this could become a very adaptable thing.
 If you used a thicker base and drilled deeper holes you could skip gluing the tubes in place and just let the base hold them.
 Then you could then decoupage other tubes with colorful graphics or fabric or what have you and, when you wanted to, swap out the tubes to suit your mood.
 I hope you enjoy my DIY vases.